djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 > Is the projection suitable for the region and measurement being analyzed?

----

-## 14. Spatial support
+## Spatial support

-**Spatial support** is the spatial region over which a measurement is defined or averaged.
+**Spatial support** is the spatial region over which a measurement is defined, measured, or averaged.

 Examples: